marzimin/mini-pytorch-basics/README.md

 # mini-pytorch-basics
-Notes on the basics of PyTorch, applying a logistic model for image classification with the MNIST dataset.
+Notes on the basics of PyTorch, and applying a logistic model for image classification with the MNIST dataset.
+Notebook 1 covers the basics and Notebook 2 implements the model.